Go Back

 Storing and Reheating Tips

-If you have leftovers you want to keep fresh for later, allow them to cool completely and store them in airtight containers in the fridge for 3-5 days or the freezer for up to 3-6 months.
+If you have leftovers you want to keep fresh for later, allow them to cool completely and store them in airtight containers in the fridge for 3-5 days.

 Nutrition